 - Needs regular reapplication

-This ready-to-use spray has a liquid consistency and is applied directly to lawns, flowerbeds, or trash areas.
-It's intended for users who prefer not to handle granules and want quick, targeted coverage.
-The spray helps mask scents that attract dogs, making it practical for both spot and broad applications.
+This ready-to-use spray is applied directly to lawns, flowerbeds, or trash areas for quick and targeted coverage.
+It's ideal for those who prefer a mess-free approach and want to avoid handling granules.
+The spray is designed to mask scents that attract pets, making it suitable for both spot treatments and moderate coverage.

 What We Like: